-Imagine not having a decent place to live was something that our privileged children did not grow up with: Not having a solid roof over their heads and four walls to hold them safe when storm, rain or heat approach, is an experience that our children fortunately don’t have to face.
+Imagine not having a decent place to live was something that our privileged children did not grow up with.
+Not having a solid roof over their heads when storm, rain or heat approach.
+This is an experience that our children fortunately don’t have to face.
 Maybe we don’t even know anyone who actually does.

-It is not always just when disasters strike or during armed conflicts that families lose solid ground and their place called home.
-Around the world, one in four people live in unacceptable housing conditions – and a lot of them are closer to us than we might assume!
+It is not always just when disasters strikes that families lose their place to call home.
+Around the world, one in four people live in unacceptable housing conditions.
+A lot of them are closer to us than we might assume!

 Everyone deserves a decent place to live!

-A safe and affordable shelter plays a critical role in helping families to create a healthier and better life filled with possibilities, progress and hope.
+A safe and affordable shelter plays a critical role in helping families to create a healthier and better life.
 A decent place to live empowers and fosters the skills and confidence of the people to invest in themselves, their children and their communities.
 They are empowered to overcome the barriers that so often stand between their families and better, healthier, more financially stable lives.
 A home is the solid foundation for all of this.

 This is why we, the international non-governmental organization (NGO) Habitat for Humanity, focus on shelter as a core competence.
 We at Habitat build!
 Thus we mobilize volunteers from all parts of the world dedicated with their hearts and energy to fight poverty housing.

-Since our founding in 1976, we have helped more than 13.2 million people on all continents to obtain a safer place to live.
+Since 1976, we have helped more than 13.2 million people to obtain a safer place to live.
 In 2017, we supported nearly 3.5 million people to improve their living conditions.
 More than 2.1 million volunteers annually are mobilized to build, advocate and raise awareness about the global need for shelter.
 Let your child be one of them!

 The Global Village program

 With our volunteer program called “Global Village”, your kids don’t just take a look from the outside, but they dive right in.
 This is an opportunity that everybody should experience at least once in their lives.
 We partner with international and IB world schools offering students the chance to get involved in building projects at the time they combine CAS activities with intercultural experience.
-Teams of students can travel to our projects and work at the construction site helping to build homes alongside the future homeowners.
+Teams of students can travel to our projects and work at the construction site.
+Everyone works together to help build homes alongside the future homeowners.

 Global Village offers international volunteers the opportunity to take part in the “hands on” construction or renovation of houses in more than 30 countries around the world.
 The teams travel to their chosen host country to build in partnership with the local people, learn about the housing need and become a part of the community.
 No prior construction experience is necessary and the students assist with unskilled work such as lifting, carrying and mixing, as well as hammering, sawing and laying blocks – depending on their conditions and abilities.
 All teams work with the future homeowners, local volunteers and skilled construction workers, and receive construction supervision.